pcragnol/README-Generator/README.md

 ## Questions

-If you have any questions about this repository, open an issue or contact me directly at test.
-You can find more of my work at [test](https://github.com/test/).
+If you have any questions about this repository, open an issue or contact me directly at [pcragnol@gmail.com](mailto:pcragnol@gmail.com).
+You can find more of my work at [Test](https://github.com/Test/).